TikTok Challenge closes schools in the US: what's going on

 Photo: Shutterstock

-Threats generally do not mention specific schools, and local and federal authorities have stated that many of them do not inspire confidence.
-Nevertheless, the date was listed in the threats - December 17, and schools in Michigan, Washington, and other states temporarily left the children at home.
-Many videos feature textual warnings about an explosion or gunfire, without specifying schools, districts, or even states.
+The threats generally do not name specific schools, and local and federal officials have said many are not credible.
+However, the threats included a date of December 17, and schools in Michigan, Washington, and other states temporarily kept children at home.
+Many of the videos show a text warning about an explosion or shooting, without identifying schools, areas or even states.

 There have been nine school shootings and 235 so-called inactive shooting incidents this year, according to the Center for National Defense and Security, and counties and law enforcement say they take every warning seriously.